Theory-of-Everything/nii-nvim/doc/helpdoc.md

 ### Changing the colorscheme

-By default, nii-nvim (should) be using the onedark colorscheme for both nvim and lualine, however, if you want to change the theme, you can do that pretty easily in your `init.lua` there should be a line:
+By default, nii-nvim (should) be using the Onedark colorscheme for both nvim and lualine.
+However, if you want to change the theme, you can do that pretty easily.
+In your `init.lua` there should be a line:
  - `scheme.load_shared_scheme('onedark')`

 This is the code that sets the colorscheme configuration for both nvim and lualine.